Delanie Walker Regrets Not Playing with Tom Brady

 Uh, have these conversations, talk about it, and uh you can go to relax relaxes thebloodtest.

-com and see if this is right for you, because at the end of the day, all we've got to do is have these conversations.
+com and see if this is right for you, because at the end of the day, all we got to do is have these conversations.

 If we get people talking about it, we did our job.